 PDF files (or Evince considered harmful)

 Most PDF files will print quite happily from both Windows or Linux.
 However, some which display correctly will fail to print, or will produce printout with some fonts replaced by black areas.
 You can usually (but not always) get around the problem by printing the file in a different way.
-In general, the Linux utility which has the most success in printing PDF files is Acroread.
+In general, the Linux utilities which have the most success in printing PDF files are okular or Acroread.
 Following that then printing from the command line, using lpr under Linux, is usually ok.
 The evince utility, which is the default PDF viewer under most Linux distributions (sometimes known as "Document Viewer"), is the one which has the most problems.
 The problem is usually memory related; the output file produced by the utility and sent to the printer is too complex in terms of nested data structures or font usage for the printer to cope with, it is not a function of the size of the file in bytes or number of pages.
-If even Acroread fails then you can try saving the output to file, which will create a PostScript file.
+If both okular and Acroread fail then you can try saving the output to file, which will create a PostScript file.
 You can then "clean it up" using ps2ps, which takes your file as input and outputs a version which conforms with the PostScript Document Structuring Conventions, then you should be able to print that output.

 Printing on US Letter paper